TheRenegadeCoder/sample-programs-website/docs/languages/red/index.md

 For instance, Red has a language dialect called Red/System which is basically a C-level version of the language.

-Another cool feature of Red is that it doesn’t depend on any third-party libraries except for the Rebol2 interpreter.
+Another cool feature of Red is that it doesn't depend on any third-party libraries except for the Rebol2 interpreter.
 Eventually, the developers plan to bootstrap Red to eliminate all dependencies.

-I suppose I wouldn’t be doing Red justice if I didn’t mention that the toolchain can cross-compile to several platforms including MSDOS, WindowsXP, Linux, MacOS, and Android (list is non-exhaustive).
+I suppose I wouldn't be doing Red justice if I didn't mention that the toolchain can cross-compile to several platforms including MSDOS, WindowsXP, Linux, MacOS, and Android (list is non-exhaustive).

 Also, fun fact: the entire Red toolchain is contained in a 1 MB executable.
-Now, that’s awesome!
+Now, that's awesome!

 ## Articles